allardthuriot/website/content/home/about.md

 # Biography

 Aurélien Allard is a social psychologist and philosopher.
-He is currently working on research integrity as a Postdoc at the ENS (Paris).
+He is an assistant professor at Nantes University, teaching methodology and statistics in psychology.
 He has two main areas of interest: the study of morality and the replicability crisis in social and biomedical sciences.
 He is a strong proponent of open science and is a member of the Society for the Improvement of Psychological Science ([SIPS](https://improvingpsych.org/)).